Chart Color Schemes

 Swansea - Caves Beach has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified twelve projects likely to impact the area.
-Notable projects include Caves Beach Ambulance Station, Swansea Channel Permanent Dredging Solution, 42-44 Lake Road Residential Development, and South East Growth Area Plan.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified twelve projects likely affecting the region.
+Notable ones are Caves Beach Ambulance Station, Swansea Channel Permanent Dredging Solution, 42-44 Lake Road Residential Development, and South East Growth Area Plan.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.